 International investment position: three-dimensional account system presenting changes in net external assets

-The instrument account showed, on balance, very strong inflows into portfolio investment as well as more moderate growth overall in direct investment, financial derivatives, other investment and reserve assets.
-Looking at portfolio investment and direct investment, the main factors responsible for net growth, alongside transactions and exchange rate effects, were other adjustments.
-Other investment was driven primarily by financial account transactions as well as exchange rate effects that were counteracted by negative other adjustments.
+The instrument account showed, on balance, very strong inflows into portfolio investment as well as more moderate growth in direct investment, reserve assets and other investment.
+There were outflows from financial derivatives.
+While growth in securities investments was mainly attributable to market price effects and other adjustments, the net rise in direct investment was driven, in particular, by transactions, alongside market price and exchange rate effects.
+Growth in other investment was driven primarily by financial account transactions yet counteracted by other adjustments.
 Reserve assets benefited from positive movements in the price of gold, as in the previous quarter.
+For financial derivatives, transactions were positive, but this effect was outweighed by negative market price developments.

 The three-dimensional account system analyses changes in the net i.i.p. from a range of perspectives: the income account establishes the link to balance of payments transactions and adds to valuation effects and other adjustments, the instrument account shows how changes in the net i.i.p. are reflected in the various functional categories of financial assets, and the sector account considers the domestic sectors involved.